citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Since the conception of Citra in 2014 (yes, that long ago!) users had been asking for a way to split the two screens of the 3DS shown in Citra into two separate windows.
 This would allow you to move the two screens around to wherever you want on your PC, and to be used on two separate monitors too!
 Unfortunately, no one was able to do this for a very long time, until [epicboy](https://github.com/ameerj) came along…

-The groundwork for this change had already been put in place with a PR [jroweboy](https://github.com/jroweboy) made for [VSync presentation](https://github.com/citra-emu/citra/pull/4940) back in 2019.
-The vsync presentation PR was created as a way to force enable VSync for everyone from within Citra.
-In the past, this was disabled by default.
-For those who force enabled VSync in their driver settings, Citra wasn’t able to disable VSync, which resulted in inconsistent frame limiting.
-This was picked up by [epicboy](https://github.com/ameerj) and molded to work with multiple windows being displayed by one instance of Citra.

 To enable this feature, head to `View -> Screen Layout -> Separate Windows` from within Citra.
 Launch your game, and from there you can edit the size and location of the windows to wherever you want on your PC!

 {{< figure src="screens.png"